paperless-ngx/paperless-ngx/docs/configuration.rst

     Defaults to "../consume", relative to the "src" directory.

 PAPERLESS_DATA_DIR=<path>
-    This is where paperless stores all its data (search index, sqlite database, classification model, etc).
+    This is where paperless stores all its data (search index, SQLite database, classification model, etc).

     Defaults to "../data", relative to the "src" directory.